volkerrath/Py4MT2/README.md

 - 	**environment**
 	Contains conda environment description files, and some useful helper files for working within the conda environment.
-The current EM and EM39 environments contain a lot of packages which are not strictly necessary for running aempy, but useful for related geoscientific work.
+The current EM38 and EM39 environments contain a lot of packages which are not strictly necessary for running aempy, but useful for related geoscientific work.
 	They will be replaced by a streamlined Py4MT environment (Python 3.9) at a later time.